RISHABH1270/Kubernetes_Cheatsheet/README.md

 👉 Install kubectl - https://kubernetes.io/docs/tasks/tools/

+---

 ## ⚙️ Managing Contexts (Clusters)

-Lists all available contexts and manage access to multiple clusters and highlights the current one with a *.
+🔍 Lists all available contexts and highlights the current one with a `*`:
 ```bash
 kubectl config get-contexts
 ```

-Switches your active Kubernetes context to the minikube.
+🎯 Switch to the Minikube context:
 ```bash
 kubectl config use-context minikube
 ```

-Stop your local cluster:
+🛑 Stop your local cluster:
 ```bash
 minikube stop
 ```

-Delete your local cluster:
+🧹 Delete your local cluster:
 ```bash
 minikube delete
 ```

-Delete all local clusters and profiles
+💣 Delete all local clusters and profiles:
 ```bash
 minikube delete --all
 ```
+---

 ## 🖥️ Get all the Nodes in the cluster

-Displays all nodes in the cluster and their status.
+Displays all nodes in the cluster and their status:
 ```bash
 kubectl get nodes
 ```
+---

 ## 📦 Get Namespaces